-LifeLine's Fulton County Animal Services (FCAS) provides care for homeless animals, pet adoption services and enforcement of the animal control laws in Fulton County, Georgia.
+LifeLine's Fulton County Animal Services (FCAS) provides care for homeless animals, pet adoption services, and enforcement of the animal control laws in Fulton County, Georgia.
 If you are looking to adopt a dog, cat, puppy or kitten in the Atlanta area, please visit our shelter to see our wonderful pets for adoption!

 LifeLine Animal Project isn’t your average animal welfare organization.
-We take a holistic approach to improving the standard of care for animals in Atlanta through our management of the county shelters, adoption programs, spay and neuter clinics and community outreach efforts.
+We take a holistic approach to improving the standard of care for animals in Atlanta through our management of the county shelters, adoption programs, spay and neuter clinics, and community outreach efforts.

 Fulton County Animal Services will be undergoing construction in our main lobby but we will still be OPEN TO THE PUBLIC.
 The animals at the shelter still need our help.
 Please come visit the shelter to meet your next pet.
 Shelter hours will remain the same Monday - Friday: 11am - 7pm and Saturday - Sunday: 11am - 6pm.
 You can enter the building from the side entrance and our staff will be there to assist you.
-We will be closed for one day only on Thursday, Ferbruary 21st in preparation for the renovation.

 Licensing your pet helps insure that Animal Control Officers contact you if your pet becomes lost.
 Additionally, your pet's license fee helps all lost pets receive shelter and medical care while waiting to be reunited with their owners.